romkazor/idlak/idlak-server/README.md

 This server runs an RESTful API based on Python Flask.

-When running the server for the first time a single user with Admin permissions is created.
+When running the server for the first time it has to be run twice: first time to set up the database, and second to actually run it.
+On the second run a single user with Admin permissions is created.
 The login credentials of this user are noted in the logs.

+To add a voice to the database use script ```seed/addvoice.py```.

 # API Documentation